Amourspirit/python-ooouno-ex/ex/auto/forms/form_load_event/README.md

 # Load Form from Database and raise events

 Demonstrates opening a from from a database and raising events.

+The `XEventListener` interface is used to listen for event to be notified when a database form is loaded.

+In this example the `XEventListener` interface is implemented by the `DocumentEventListener` class.

+The other Event Listening Classes are not needed for this example but are included for educational purposes.

 This a simple example only.